-In a world where time is of the essence, here are some tips and tricks to speed things up a bit, whether you’re running one or multiple tests:
+When time is of the essence, here are some tips and tricks to speed things up a bit, whether you’re running one or multiple tests:

 QA strategy tips

-If speed is paramount, must you run a test on 4 browsers?
-Or could you narrow down two platforms that are crucial?
+If speed is paramount, instead of running a test on four browsers, narrow it down two platforms that are crucial.

 The shorter and more modular a test is, the faster and more accurate the test results will be.
-Each test should cover one feature or functionality, and we recommend you avoid long end-to-end tests.
+Each test should cover one feature or functionality, we recommend avoiding long end-to-end tests.
 Whenever you add a step, not only does this increase execution time, but it also adds a potential new point of failure.

 Our testers have to read, process, execute, and remember what you’ve asked them to do.
 A quick succession of buttons to click or fields to enter is fine.
-Asking testers to complete a 30-field form in one step is not: testers want to be accurate, which only adds to the time it takes them to complete your step.
+Asking testers to complete a 30-field form in one step is not.
+Testers want to be accurate, which adds to the time it takes them to complete your step.

 Think critically about how granular each step is, and what you’re really checking for.
 It also makes sense to structure your question so that it clearly links to the actions described in the step.

 Runs using uncommon VM types can also be slower, as they are not in high demand.
 If it’s not integral to your testing strategy, try browsers like chrome_1440_900.

 This is the max number of testers that can access your product at the same time.
-It’s used to throttle traffic on limited-capacity servers, and may slow down run times.
+It’s used to throttle traffic on limited-capacity servers, and may slow down run times as we limit the number of testers that can test at a time.
 You can find it in Settings > Global Settings

-When they pass a step, testers also have the option to leave comments about other things they noticed on the page or confusing instructions, to help you refactor instructions.
+When they pass a step, testers also have the option to leave comments about items they noticed on your site or confusing instructions, to help you refactor instructions.
 If they don’t understand what you want, they will dwell on that step for a long time.

-Our videos have markers for step completion and can be sped up to 5x the original speed if you don’t have a lot of time.
-If they spend 10 minutes on a step, perhaps things aren't clear enough from the instructions.
+Our videos have markers for step completion and can be sped up to 5x speed if needed.
+If the tester spent 10 minutes on a step, perhaps the instructions aren't clear and should be evaluated or broken up.

-- Preview the test when writing or refactoring: do you go through it yourself in a reasonable amount of time?
-The tester will experience it just like you, except less familiar with your application since they will encounter it for the first time.
+Can you go through the test yourself in a reasonable amount of time?
+The testers will experience it just like you, except they are less familiar with your application and it may take them longer.

-Every step shouldn’t be a screenshot, but if your UI is busy or you want testers to find something buried deep, strategically placed screenshots help.
-It makes it easier for to testers understand how to execute complicated actions OR show them what elements of the page they should be focused on.
+Every step shouldn’t be a screenshot.
+If your UI is busy or you want testers to find something buried deep, strategically placed screenshots help.
+It makes it easier for testers to understand how to execute complicated actions OR show them what elements of the page they should be focused on.

 Test writing and account seeding

-- Keep the instructions short, and follow the test writing helpers in-app.
-They are there for a reason and will guide you so you don’t use quotes when not necessary to the test flow (they can increase verification time if you need testers to look for an exact match), and they encourage you to keep your instructions short.
+The helpers are there to guide you so you don’t use quotes when not necessary (they can increase verification time if you need testers to look for an exact match), and they encourage you to keep your instructions short.

-Stick to language that describes the functionality as it appears to end users.
+Stick to language that describes the functionality as it appears to end-users.

-- Make sure you have enough reusable step variables.
-If you use this feature, make sure you have enough of them, or disable that option so you don’t find yourself unable to start the run on time.
+If you use reusable variables, make sure you have enough of them, or disable that option so you don’t find yourself unable to start the run on time.